rem-bot-industries/rem-v2/README.md

   ]
 }
 ```

 ## Helpful links
 If you need help creating tokens and a Youtube api I suggest reading these two tutorials on it.
 * https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token
 * http://docs.thesharks.xyz/install_windows/

-## Contibuting Guidelines

-I will write those if people actually want to contribute.
-Until then: Just make it work good and fast. uwu